-A skilled comedic actress, Ms. Goymerac charmed hundreds of children in 2017 in her portrayal of the mischievous Banana Rabbit in a new children’s opera by Hector Armienta called Los Coyotes y Las Conejas.
+A skilled comedic actress, Ms. Goymerac charmed hundreds of children in 2017 in her portrayal of the mischievous Banana Rabbit in a new children’s opera by Hector Armienta called Los Coyotes y Las Conejas (Opera Cultura).
 With over 25 performances at elementary schools throughout the Bay Area and Monterey County, this lovable bilingual piece was a highlight of her season.
-Ms. Goymerac has also sung the role of Susanna in an abridged version of Le nozze di Figaro with Concerts at the Presidio and she has performed with Pocket Opera of San Francisco and Lyric Theatre of San Jose in comprimario and chorus roles.

 Ms. Goymerac thrives in the world of early music.
 One of her most significant collaborations took place at the 2016 Berkeley Festival as part of its popular Fringe Series.
 There Ms. Goymerac gave a recital of rarely performed arias and duets by Barbara Strozzi with mezzo-soprano Alyssa Burdick and guitarist Tatiana Senderowicz (theorbo).
 Also, in 2015 she performed three roles in Monteverdi’s L’incoronazione di Poppea (Fortuna, Valletto, and Pallade) with the San Francisco Conservatory Baroque Ensemble.

 Ms. Goymerac earned her Master of Music degree in 2015 from the San Francisco Conservatory of Music, where she studied vocal performance with Sylvia Anderson.
-While at SFCM, she also performed the role of Micaëla in Peter Brook’s La Tragédie de Carmen, a chamber version of Bizet’s masterpiece.
-Ms. Goymerac received her Bachelor of Arts in Philosophy and two minors in Music and Religious Studies from California Polytechnic State University in San Luis Obispo, California.
+While at SFCM, she performed the role of Micaëla in Peter Brook’s La Tragédie de Carmen, a chamber version of Bizet’s masterpiece.
+While earning her master’s degree, Ms. Goymerac performed with Concerts at the Presidio in the role of Susanna in an abridged version of Le nozze di Figaro.
+She received her Bachelor of Arts in Philosophy and two minors in Music and Religious Studies from California Polytechnic State University in San Luis Obispo, California.
 There she was awarded the Janet Lee Memorial Scholarship for her dedication and work within the Music Department.

-Ms. Goymerac currently studies with Sheri Greenawald in San Francisco, California, and lives in San Luis Obispo with her husband, Michael and 17 year-old dog, Molly.
+Ms. Goymerac is on faculty as a Lecturer in Applied Voice with the Music Department at California Polytechnic State University in San Luis Obispo, California in addition to running her private home studio.
+She currently studies with Sheri Greenawald in San Francisco, California, and lives in San Luis Obispo with her husband, Michael, and 17 year-old dog, Molly.